snorkel-ai/long-context-eval/README.md

 SWiM overcomes these limitations by (a) creating realistic tests (distractor QA or question answering based on information contained in one or more documents over a long context) and (b) enabling users to evaluate long context capabilities on their own data and tasks.

 This is done through an LLM-driven task generation >> task validation >> task completion >> task evaluation pipeline.
 We strongly recommend manually verifying both the inputs (tasks) and outputs (scores).
-A more detailed description of the methodology is available [here](./docs/METHODOLOGY.md).
+A more detailed description of the methodology is available in our paper.

 We also propose a novel approach to mitigate the "lost-in-the-middle" approach using medoid voting.

-Read the full blog here: https://snorkel.ai/long-context-models-in-the-enterprise-benchmarks-and-beyond/

 <p align="center">